miadibe/CASA0004/README.md

-# AI in the AEC Industry: Combining Site Imagery and BIM for A Deep Learning Application to Construction Project Monitoring
+# AI in the AEC Industry: Combining Site Imagery and BIM for A Deep Learning Application to Project Monitoring

 This repository contains the code used in the dissertation for the MSc Smart Cities & Urban Analytics at the Bartlett CASA, UCL.
 1. Image Classification using Fastai to build a floor classifier